-- 1. P, with use of the enumerated process, will produce a "qualified fuel" within the meaning of section 29(c)(1)(C). - Production from the Facility will be attributable solely to P within the meaning of section 29(a)(2)(B), and P will be entitled to the section 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - 3.
-The construction contract constitutes a "binding written contract in effect before January 1, 1997" within the meaning of section 29(g)(1)(A). - 4.
-The section 29 credit attributable to P may be allocated to the members of P in accordance with the members' interests in P when the credit arises.
-For the allocation of the section 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the section 29 qualified fuel. - 5.
-Provided the Facility was "placed in service" prior to July 1, 1998 within the meaning of section 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of section 29 provided the fair market value of the original property is more than 20 percent of the Facility's total fair market value at the time of relocation or replacement. - 6.
-A termination of P under section 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the section 29 credit on the production and sale of synthetic fuel to unrelated persons.
+- 1. P, with use of the enumerated process and specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - The contract for the construction of the Facility constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A).

+- 3. Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P shall be entitled to the § 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - 4.
+The § 29 credit attributable to P may be allocated to the members of P, presently consisting of T and Y, in accordance with the members' interests in P when the credit arises.
+Each such member will take into account its allocated share of the § 29 credit in computing its tax liability and, for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of P's income that arises from the receipts from the sale of the § 29 qualified fuel. - 5.
+A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons. - 6.
+Because the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of the relocated Facility's total fair market value at the time of relocation or replacement.

-The conclusions drawn and rulings given in this letter are subject to the requirements that the taxpayer (i) maintain sampling and quality control procedures that conform to ASTM or other appropriate industry guidelines at the facility or facilities that are the subject of this letter, (ii) obtain regular reports from independent laboratories that have analyzed the fuel produced in such facility or facilities to verify that the coal used to produce the fuel undergoes a significant chemical change, and (iii) maintain records and data underlying the reports that taxpayers obtain from independent laboratories including raw FTIR data and processed FTIR data sufficient to document the selection of absorption peaks and integration points.
+The conclusions drawn and rulings given in this letter are subject to the requirements that the taxpayer (i) maintain sampling and quality control procedures that conform to ASTM or other appropriate industry guidelines at the facility that is the subject of this letter, (ii) obtain regular reports from independent laboratories that have analyzed the fuel produced in such facility to verify that the coal used to produce the fuel undergoes a significant chemical change, and (iii) maintain records and data underlying the reports that taxpayer obtains from independent laboratories including raw FTIR data and processed FTIR data sufficient to document the selection of absorption peaks and integration points.